fjl/p2p-drafts/dns-discovery.md

     enr-tree-root=v1 hash=<roothash> seq=<seqnum> sig=<signature>

-where `roothash` is the abbreviated root hash of the tree, a hexadecimal string of length 16. `seqnum` is the tree's update sequence number, a decimal integer.
+`roothash` is the abbreviated root hash of the tree, a hexadecimal string of length 16. `seqnum` is the tree's update sequence number, a decimal integer.
 `signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`, encoded as a base85 string.